Heading north along the edge of the loop. Photos, track, and ride description by Bruce on June 1, 2018. Latest update to this page October 2021.

 View to the north at Rocky Ford Reservoir.

-hill.
+climb up the hill.
 At mile 6.4, begin watching for a gravel road on your left.
-It will
+It will be just

-Take the doubletrack it points toward (not the dirt road along the fence
+arrow pointing northeast.
+Take the doubletrack it points toward (not the dirt road along the